mui/toolpad/examples/npm-stats/README.md

 ## What's inside

-This app demonstrates the following capabilities of Toolpad:
+This app demonstrates the following capabilities of Toolpad Studio:

-1. How to use a thrid party REST API to fetch data to a Toolpad app.
+1. How to use a thrid party REST API to fetch data to a Toolpad Studio app.
 2. How to use custom components like charts.
 3. How to use pre-built MUI components like Date Picker.
 4. How to transform data.